 There is a car park at the trailhead, but note that it is not large, and it may be full on the weekend.
 If this is the case, please don’t attempt to park on the side of Highway 5 – not only will this block traffic, but you’ll probably get ticketed.

 The whole hike up to Bear’s Hump is on a well-maintained trail.
 There are “stairs” throughout this trail held up by wooden beams, making the climb up and down easier.
 There’s absolutely no way to get off trail on this hike, but you will gain elevation quickly in a series of switchbacks.
-Don’t worry, though – there are numerous benches throughout the hike to take a breather at.
+Don’t worry, though – there are numerous benches to take a breather throughout the hike.

-This hike is moderately strenuous depending on your fitness ability, but thankfully it’s only 1.4 km up, making it one you get put behind you quickly.
+This hike is moderately strenuous, depending on your fitness ability, but thankfully, it’s only 1.4 km up, making it one you get to put behind you quickly.
 Within an hour, you’ll reach the top of Bear’s Hump and be able to take in the vistas surrounding you.

-The views over the Waterton townsite and everything around Waterton Lakes are incredible.
-99% of people will stop here, but it is possible to continue your ascent up to Mount Crandell behind – though this is rated a difficult in Alan Kane’s book, so it should only be attempted by serious scramblers.
+Once at the “top,” the views over the Waterton townsite and everything around Waterton Lakes are incredible.
+99% of people will stop here, but it is possible to continue your ascent up to Mount Crandell behind – though this is rated as difficult in Alan Kane’s book, so it should only be attempted by serious scramblers.

 From the uppermost point, you get astonishing views of the Prince of Wales Hotel and the narrows that separate the Upper and Middle Waterton Lake.
 You’ll find a large rock situated perfectly for hikers to pose over Waterton.